-The Local Audible Test function allows the selection of one or more detection-zones to operate in a 'one-man walk test mode with local sound'.
-On triggering a device, the device LED operates, the sounder within that device operates and the event is recorded into the event log as a test activation, but the control panel does not show an alarm.
-After

-01/09/09 22:26 ENGR TEST ALL ZONES 1.START 2.END Press <> OR Esc Key approximately 5 seconds, the system will reset the device and another may be tested.
+01/09/09 22:26 ENGR TEST ALL ZONES 1.START 2.END Press <> OR Esc Key The Local Audible Test function allows the selection of one or more detection-zones to operate in a 'one-man walk test mode with local sound'.
+On triggering a device, the device LED operates, the sounders within that zone operate and the control panel indicates an alarm.
+After approximately 5 seconds, the system will reset the device and another may be tested.
 The control panel event log will indicate that a test mode has been selected.